 Continue across the row in the same manner.
 Cross the next two loops with the rightmost one over the left and then inserting the working yarn first in the loop to the right and then the one on the left.

 At the end of the row, do not turn your work.
 Loop yarn is always worked with the right side of the project facing you.

-Row 2: When you finish the row, you will continue to the next row.
-Skip the first loop in the previous row and leave this one unworked.
-We will pick that one up when we come back after the next row.
+Row two starts by skipping the first loop in the previous row and leaving this one unworked.
+We will pick this loop up when we come back after the next row.
 In the photo below, I am pointing to the loop to skip.

-For this 2nd row, you will be taking the leftmost loop and crossing it over the loop to it's right.
-Starting with the 2nd loop in the row, remember we are skipping the first one, cross that loop over the 3rd loop from the row.
+For this 2nd row, take the leftmost loop and cross it over the loop to it's right.
+Starting with the 2nd loop in the row, remember we are skipping the first one, cross that loop over the 3rd loop from the previous row.
 Always cross the loop in FRONT of the other loop.

 Insert the working yarn into the loop on the left of the crossed loops.
 Then insert it into the loop on the right.
 Always insert the working yarn from back to front.

 Continue across the row by crossing the leftmost loop over the loop to the right and inserting the working yarn from left to right.